Diego-Mc/Minesweeper/README.md

     <img src="https://res.cloudinary.com/wewix/image/upload/v1671222499/MINESWEEPER/md-minesweaper-hero_jq003d.gif">
 </div>

-Minesweeper+ is a modern take on the classic minesweeper game, developed as a project in the Coding Academy bootcamp in just four days.
+Minesweeper+ is a fresh take on the classic minesweeper game that was developed as a project in the Coding Academy bootcamp.
+Completed in just four days, this project showcases my programming skills and ability to think creatively.
 Using vanilla JavaScript and basic HTML and CSS, I created an updated version of the classic game with additional features and game modes that add new challenges and strategies.
-All of the game sprites were also created by me within this short time frame.
+I also designed all of the game sprites myself.
+As my first project in the bootcamp, Minesweeper+ is a testament to my dedication and potential as a programmer.

-I hope you enjoy playing Minesweeper+ and exploring all the different features and game modes that make it a unique and exciting update on the classic minesweeper game.
+I hope you have fun playing Minesweeper+ and experiencing all of the unique features and game modes that make it a thrilling update on the classic minesweeper game.

 <br/>